GAYATHRI-VALLI-BURUGULA/Anvaya-Dhaara/README.md

 This project is created for educational and portfolio purposes.

----
+Last updated: July 29, 2026

-### 🌾 *"From Soil to Soul — every grain carries a story, every harvest carries hope."*
+### 🌾 *"From Soil to Soul — every Last updated: July 29, 2026grain carries a story, every harvest carries hope."*